The Hounds of Baskerville: Broadcast and reception

 "The Hounds of Baskerville" was first broadcast on BBC One on Sunday, 8 January 2012 between 8:30 p.m. and 10:00 p.m.
 It received preliminary overnight figures of 8.16 million viewers with a 29 per cent audience share.
 It was down by almost 400,000 from the previous week, but it was still the most seen broadcast in its time slot, beating ITV1 drama Wild at Heart.
 When final ratings are factored, the episode saw an increase of more than two million viewers, totalling 10.266 million viewers, making it the second most viewed programme for the week.
 The episode was later repeated on the digital channel BBC Three on Saturday, 14 January 2012 from 7pm, and was seen by 710,000 viewers.
-It also became the most-watched programme of 2012 on the online BBC iPlayer as of May, with over 1.6 million views.
+It also became the third most-watched programme of 2012 on the online BBC iPlayer as of May, with over 1.6 million views.

 The British Board of Film Classification awarded the episode a 12 certificate for "moderate threat and violence."
 The episode, which is accompanied by an audio commentary by Moffat, Gatiss, Tovey and Vertue, was released with the remainder of the second series in the UK on DVD and Blu-ray on 23 January 2012.